Stirling-Tools/Stirling-PDF/README.md

 - Merge multiple PDFs together into a single resultant file
 - Convert PDFs to and from images
 - Reorganize PDF pages into different orders.
+- Add/Generate signatures
+- Flatten PDFs
+- Repair PDFs
-- Add images to PDFs at specified locations.
-(WIP)
+- Add images to PDFs
 - Rotating PDFs in 90 degree increments.
 - Compressing PDFs to decrease their filesize.
 (Using OCRMyPDF)
 - Add and remove passwords